 Overview of the 2015 INSTAC activities

-2015 has been a ramp up period to move from a serie of projects to an operational service.
+2015 has been a ramp up period to move from a series of projects to an operational service.
 The first goal has been to guaranty the continuity of service with MyOcean under very tight delays that have caused some difficulties in particular when partners had positions to open and couldn’t do it without signed contract with Mercator.
 Priority has been given to the NRT operations and service.
 All regions committed with the 12h delivery target between 99% and 100% of the time ( maximum outage 2 times 1 day interruption for one DU over the 245 day period)

 The second target has been to stabilize the number of providers and platforms connected in real-time.
 We also performed an analysis of the completeness of our data streams in term of parameters integrated, simplification of the link with providers in overlapping regions, standardization between the different INSAC DU for the new parameters (wave, bio) (activity performed between TASK1 and TASK3).
 Another activity, done jointly with EMODnet-physics and EuroGOOS , is underway and will continue in 2016 is the improvement of the REP products not only for T&S but also for Current, Wave and Bio.